 In 1986 Christ United Methodist Church in Memphis, TN launched SOS as a means to meet needs of some of our city’s most vulnerable homeowners.
-Since then, SOS has repaired more than 900 homes in the inner-city of Memphis with more than 24,000 volunteers.
+Since then, SOS has repaired more than 900 homes in the inner-core of Memphis with more than 24,000 volunteers.

 Today SOS operates as its own independent 501(c)3 non-profit Christian organization.
 Our strategy is to focus on specific neighborhoods and to partner with low-income homeowners.
 We currently serve the neighborhoods of Binghampton and Orange Mound in Memphis, TN.

 Through partnerships with other organizations and residents within the communities we serve, SOS helps play a vital role in the holistic Christian community development of these neighborhoods.

 All of our work is done with the gospel at the heart of our motivation.
 We believe that Jesus preached the gospel in both word and deed.
 He commands us to “repent and believe the gospel,” (Mark 1:15) and he also reaches out and heals lepers (Matthew 8:3).
 One is not a means to the other, but have equal weight.
 Our actions will validate our words and our message must be filled with selfless compassion.
 We desire to introduce homeowners, campers, volunteers and neighborhoods to the One who can change our home and our heart – Jesus Christ.
 True and lasting change can only come when people are reconciled to God through a relationship with Jesus Christ.
 Christ’s love is our only hope.